 Funny and fun characters guide your kids through the game (starting with learning finger placement) and will also keep them laughing.

-Typing Games for Kids #2: Learn How to Touch Type
+Free Typing Games for Kids #2: Learn How to Touch Type

 Learn How to Touch Type starts with reading and understanding some of the basics (including correct posture and placement of hands and wrists).